Ishanoshada/GDorks/README.md

 - **intitle**: Searches for pages with a specific keyword in the title.

-   Example: `intitle:"iahanoshada"` will find pages with "ishanoshada" in the title.
+   Example: `intitle:"ishanoshada"` will find pages with "ishanoshada" in the title.

 - **inurl**: Searches for URLs containing a specific keyword.